 Chip Cards at The Bank of Missouri

 Chip cards, also known as EMV cards, contain an embedded microchip for a more secure transaction.
 Each time you use a chip card at a chip-enabled reader, the transaction is unique, making it extremely difficult for the card to be copied or counterfeited.
 Chip cards also retain the magnetic stripe for use at card readers that are not chip-enabled.
-When your debit card is close to expiring, you will receive a new debit card with chip technology.
-You may also request one prior to expiration if you would like to begin using this new security feature sooner.

 Using your card at a chip-enabled reader